-You are now going to move to the next station.
-I will show you how it is done.
+You are now going to move to your next station.
+I will show you how to do that.
 Be sure to take your test booklet and pencil with you.

 Because stations have been arranged in groups, student movement can be kept to a minimum.
-It is recommended that the test administrator take one group and demonstrate for the whole class how students will move to the next station.
-Then let each group rotate one at a time and provide help when necessary.
-When all the students have moved, repeat the directions beginning on page 34 until the testing session is complete.
+Take one group and demonstrate for the whole class how students will move to the next station.
+Then let each group move one at a time and provide help when necessary.
+When all the students have moved, repeat the directions that start on page 37 until the testing session is completed.